eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - utest

 #### CLI checks for final state of a workload
-`swdd~cli-checks-for-final-workload-state~2`
+`swdd~cli-checks-for-final-workload-state~3`

 Status: approved

-When the CLI checks if a workload has reached its final expected workload execution state, the CLI shall regard the state for final if the state is one of:
+When the CLI checks if a workload has reached its final expected state, the CLI shall regard the state for final if the agent managing that workload is disconnected or the execution state is one of:
 * Running(Ok)
 * Succeeded(Ok)
 * Failed(ExecFailed)
+* NotScheduled
 * Removed
 * Pending(StartingFailed)
+* AgentDisconnected

 Tags:
 - CliCommands